dapplets/dapplets-eth-example/README.md

 ![3 (1)](https://user-images.githubusercontent.com/79759758/150392361-8e31b9fd-4fa0-4fc7-bafa-8929c2d84138.png)

 Thats cool!
-But our goal is to save this data to Etherium chain and get it back.
+But our goal is to save this data to Ethereum chain and get it back.
 So let's see the contract.

 ### 2.3.
-Etherium smart contract
+Ethereum smart contract

 It stores an array of serialized tweets data by the current user ID.
 It has methods for saving, removing and retrieving saved tweets.